goyek/goyek/README.md

 - No binary installation is needed.
 Simply add it to `go.mod` like any other Go module.
   - You can be sure that everyone uses the same version of **goyek**.
 - It has low learning curve, thanks to the minimal API surface, documentation, and examples.
-- The task's command look like a unit test.
+- The task's action look like a unit test.
   It is even possible to use [`testify`](https://github.com/stretchr/testify) or [`is`](https://github.com/matryer/is) for asserting.
 - It is easy to debug, like a regular Go application.